Artist Statement

 Selected Group Exhibitions

-2025 Into the Now, curated by New York Society of Women Artists, Interchurch Center, NY, NY
+2025 Into the Now, curated by New York Society of Women Artists, Interchurch Center, NY, NY.
+Earth Echoes, curated by Naomi Teppich, Narrowsburg Art Center, Narrowsburg, NY.

 Reflections on Progress, curated by New York Society of Women Artists, Interchurch Center, NY, NY